 |How long does a fellowship last?|

-Eligible applicants are limited to degree-granting educational institutions in the United States.
-To be eligible, the institution must be fully accredited by one of the regional institutional accreditation agencies recognized by the U.S. Secretary of Education.
-Historically black colleges and universities are encouraged to apply.
-The applicant institution must apply as the sponsor on behalf of a doctoral student candidate whose dissertation research substantially uses data made available by BJS.
-Applicant institutions are strongly encouraged to consider minority and female student candidates.
+Only degree-granting educational institutions in the United States are eligible to apply.
+The applicant must be fully accredited by a regional institutional accreditation agency recognized by the U.S. Secretary of Education and must apply as the sponsor of a doctoral candidate whose dissertation research substantially uses BJS data or fills a gap in BJS’s statistical portfolio.

-BJS encourages degree-granting educational institutions to sponsor outstanding and promising doctoral students whose dissertation research uses BJS data and has direct implications for criminal justice policy and practice in the United States.
+BJS encourages eligible institutions to sponsor outstanding and promising doctoral students whose dissertation research may impact criminal justice policy and practice in the United States.
 BJS prioritizes applications for research that use BJS data.

-Applicants interested in linking BJS restricted-use data to other BJS data or auxiliary files from other statistical agencies or sources or using BJS data to identify local geographic areas are strongly encouraged to contact BJS to—
+Applicants may be interested in linking BJS restricted-use data to other BJS data or to other statistical sources’ auxiliary files.
+Or applicants may want to use BJS data to identify local geographic areas.
+Such applicants should contact BJS to—

-BJS will make awards in the form of a grant.
-The amount of an award is $45,000, usable over the project period toward the student's salary and related costs, tuition and fees, research expenses, and related costs.
+BJS will make awards in the form of grants.
+The amount of each award is $40,000, usable over the project period for the student's salary, tuition and fees, research expenses, and related costs.

-The period of performance for an award is typically from 12 to 18 months—not to exceed 3 years.
+The award’s performance period is typically 12 to 18 months and no more than 3 years.

 Each fiscal year’s fellowship solicitation lays out some potential projects.
 Before applying, institutions can contact BJS staff to find a mutually agreeable project or discuss how to focus the dissertation research to meet BJS needs.
 Choosing to collaborate early with BJS can help ensure that the project grasps the frequent complexities of BJS data.
 Such consultations are not required and in no way guarantee BJS will choose the application.
 Email AskBJS@usdoj.gov to find out if your project relates to BJS’s work.